 What's On Our Mind and Yours

 The OGRCC, the OGA, The Cos Cob Association and the Riverside Association are currently meeting with the Parks and Recreation Department to maintain a voice on their committee to oversee the design and construction of a new Civic Center building.
-The Old Greenwich Association has a keen interest in plans for the Center and has been active in pushing for a larger, brand new building with more facilities than the town is currently interested in constructing.
+The Old Greenwich Association has a keen interest in plans for the Center and has been active in pushing for a larger, brand new building with more athletic facilities intact.